inferiorhumanorgans/promptr/README.md

 * `promptr explain` to show the documentation for a segment on the command line

-* `screen` segment to show if we're running under a screen (show screen name/pid, window #, tv emoji).
-Note sudo will clobber most of the screen env vars so we can't rely on detailed info (e.g. screen name, window number) but since `TERM` is (almost?) always preserved and set to `screen` or `screen-foo` we can at least do a quick boolean check.

 * `ssh` segment (badge on hostname seg?), walk the process tree and see if it ends with sshd.
 Note: screen appears to save the SSH env vars when you create a new screen so that's not 100% reliable.

 * `paths` segment: make the number of segments rendered configurable